-Erastus Snow at the same conference said, "Don't make the Word of-Wisdom a hobby to the exclusion of everything else so as to disgust people, but in the true spirit of the Gospel seek to bring the matter home to the hearts and understandings of the people.
-Feel after those who may be stupid or ignorant.
-Being instructed in these things is the important thing.
+Erastus Snow at the same conference said.
+"Don't make the Word of Wisdom a hobby to the exclusion of everything else so as to disgust people, but in the true spirit of the Gospel seek to bring the matter home to the hearts and understandings of the people.
+Feel after those who may be ignorant.
+BE instructed in these things is the important thing.
 (Stimulants and narcotics are even necessary sometimes, but this does not license their general use.
 Those who covenant have no option but to keep the Word of Wisdom.)
-Then he says, "Like money, it's right to have pharmaceutics sufficient for our needs, but they can be poison if overdone.
-More than that, they can be deadly."
-George Q. Cannon says, "Not only stimulants, but any extreme diet, any food fads, etc. And this goes for cholesterols, synthetics, sugar-free diets, all sorts of things like this.
+Then he says.
+"Like money, it's right to have pharmaceutics' sufficient for our needs, but they can be poison if overdone.
+Furthermore, they can be deadly."
+George Q. Cannon says, "not only stimulants but any extreme diet, any food fads, etc. And this goes for cholesterols, synthetics, sugar-free diets, all sorts of similar things.

-"Having food and raiment, let us therefore be content," says Paul to Timothy.
+"Having food and raiment, let us therefore be content," said Paul to Timothy.
 We can get into trouble if we start overdoing things.
-Orson Pratt says that a man should not constrain his family to obey it, but every man will have to give an account of his doings.
+Orson Pratt said that a man should not constrain his family to obey it, but every man will have to give an account of his doings.
 Man may keep the Word of Wisdom as far as tea and coffee and tobacco are concerned and still come very short.
 If he wishes and contends to be right he must convey this together with all the commandments of the Word of Wisdom, for if you keep the Word of Wisdom but don't walk in obedience you will not receive health to the navel and marrow to the bones.
 That includes regulating our thoughts and all our doings.

-In the sermons from the General Authorities from the beginning it becomes increasingly apparent that the Word of Wisdom is far more advanced than we have realized.
+In the sermons from the General Authorities from the beginning, it becomes increasingly apparent that the Word of Wisdom is far more advanced than we realized.
 Every time a new step is taken today we find that the Word of Wisdom anticipated it.
-An example: In 1870 Brigham Young said, "Why are these things so popular, and why are they bad?
-The narcotic spirits in these substances are the cause for their being so much liked by those who use them.
+For example: In 1870, Brigham Young said, "Why are these things so popular, and why are they bad?
+They narcotic spirits in these substances are the cause for their being so much liked by those who use them.
 They are habit-forming.
 Their most dangerous effects make them that."

-Everything that we eat contains poisons, as far as that goes, but these are habit-forming.
-But the important thing, he says, is the state of mind.
+Everything that we eat contains poisons, but narcotics are habit forming.
+But the important thing, he mentioned, is the state of mind.
 One must be sober and clear-headed to receive revelation.
 Narcotics of any kind beget delusion, unreality.
-That's why we don't indulge in any excesses.
-We don't have the music, the lights, the colors, the incense, the bells, the organ and all this.
+That's why we don't' indulged in any excesses.
+We don't' have the music, the lights, and the colors, the incense, the bells, the organ and all.
 Not in the temple.
-Cold, sober.
+Cold and sober.
 It has to be like that.
-Orson Pratt says further, "Take the Word of Wisdom which is given for our benefit and our temporal salvation.
+Orson Pratt said further, "Take the Word of Wisdom which is given for our benefit and our temporal salvation.
 It is true.
 Disobedience to it is not so gross as with some others, but still it is given for our temporal salvation and should be observed.
-We should preach it every two weeks so that this people is persuaded to hearken to it.
+We should preach it every two weeks to persuade this people to hearken to it.
 And yet they know it is the will of the Lord.
-They go away after hearing the most glorious discourse upon this and other revelations and perhaps they will keep the Word of Wisdom for two or three days, but it makes their head ache, so they take a little tea, and it does them good for the moment, and it is such a trial!
+They go away after hearing the most glorious discourse upon this and other revelations and perhaps they will keep the Word of Wisdom for two or three days, but it makes their had ache, so they take a little tea and it does them good for the moment, and it is such a trial!
 It must be a terrible trial, for the Lord said, "The weakest of all."